mathadoor/mathadoor.github.io/_posts/2023-05-10-modeling basics.md

 ## Introduction

-Following our discussion on mind-projection fallacy in my previous article, I want to now talk about what happens when we model a simple scenario.
+Following our discussion on the mind-projection fallacy in my [previous article](https://medium.com/@matharooh2/mind-projection-fallacy-8cf52a8db6b7), I now want to delve into what happens when we model a simple scenario.
 In this article, I take you through a fictitious example of modelling a prediction problem.
-We are given a coin and we are tasked to estimate the probability that it will fall on heads upon tossing.
-We have no idea how this coin behaves, but we might discover something advantageous by playing with it.
-We look to statistical learning methods to guide our discovery.
+Given a coin, our task is to estimate the probability that it will land on heads when tossed.
+Initially, we have no idea about this coin's behavior, but we aim to uncover its characteristics through experimentation, guided by statistical learning methods.

-In the next section, I discuss what kind of models are appropriate to estimate the probability.
-To this end, we discuss two simple models with different capacity.
+In the next section, I discuss what kind of models are appropriate to estimate this probability.
+Specifically, we explore two simple models, each with a different "capacity"—a concept I will explain later.
 The subsequent section presents the experiments I performed to contrast these models.
-I consider two different data generating processes as an approximation of the game to collect the data, which is use later to fit the models.
-I then present the results of these experiments, followed by a discussion contrasting the applicability of these models and our findings.
+Here, I introduce two different data generating processes—an approximation of the game used to collect the data—which are later utilized to fit the models.
+Following this, I present the results of these experiments and then engage in a discussion contrasting the applicability of these models.
+This journey will help us understand the nuances of model bias and variance, and how these elements influence our findings.

 ## Methodology

-First and foremost, we need a model to represent the behaviour of the coin.
-More specifically, we are interested in capturing certain aspects of the data-generating process.
-You may recall that the process of repeated coin toss is also known as Bernoulli trials.
-Here, we assume each coin toss is independent of the other and the coin has a probability p with the heads as the outcome of a toss.
-Thus, we can estimate p by performing a number of trials and computing the value that maximizes the probability.
-Before we go further, we need to emphasize the concept of probability here.
-The probability here represents a degree of plausibility that we measure in the range of 0 and 1.
-It is important to note this degree of plausibility is entirely a mathematical tool and may not represent reality itself.
-After all, the outcome of a coin toss is either heads or tails.
-Perhaps, we could accurately predict the exact outcome of the toss by running a multi-physics simulation that models the dynamics of the coin toss in the presence of air resistance and gravity.
-However, these efforts might be too complex to realize.
-We instead start with a simpler model based on our intuition of the data-generating process.
+First and foremost, we need a model to represent the coin's behavior.
+More specifically, we aim to capture certain aspects of the data-generating process.
+You may recall that the process of repeated coin tosses is also known as Bernoulli trials.
+In this case, we assume each coin toss is independent and that each toss results in heads with a probability denoted as 'p'.
+Thus, we can estimate 'p' by performing a number of trials and computing the value that maximizes the probability of observing the number of heads we actually get.

+Before we go further, it is crucial to understand the concept of probability here.
+The probability represents a degree of plausibility, measured in the range of 0 and 1.
+This degree of plausibility is a mathematical tool and may not represent reality itself.
+After all, the outcome of a coin toss is binary: it is either heads or tails.
+In theory, we might be able to predict the exact outcome of the toss by running a sophisticated multi-physics simulation that models the dynamics of the coin toss considering factors like air resistance and gravity.
+However, these efforts might be overly complex.
+Instead, we start with a simpler model based on our intuition of the data-generating process.

-Now, we start by generating samples.
-Suppose we perform $$N$$ trials out of which we get m heads and n tails.
-It can be shown the fraction of trial for which the coin fell on heads is the maximum likelihood estimated(MLE) value of $$p$$.
-In layman’s terms, this is the value of $$p$$ that maximizes the plausibility of observing the outcomes we did given the data model.
-To proceed further, let us first go through how the above computation unfolds to make an MLE of $$p$$.
-We represent the outcome of trial $$i$$ as $$X_i$$.
+Now, let us dive into generating samples.
+Suppose we perform $$N$$ trials, resulting in m heads and n tails.
+It can be shown the fraction of trial in which the coin lands on heads is the maximum likelihood estimate(MLE) of $$p$$.
+In layman’s terms, this is the value of $$p$$ that maximizes the likelihood of observing the outcomes we actually did, given the data model.

+The likelihood calculation unfolds as follows: we represent the outcome of trial $$i$$ as $$X_i$$.
 The probability that we observe such outcomes condition on the value of $$p$$  is:

 $$
 P(X_1, X_2, ..
 X_n|p) = \prod_i^n P(X_i|p)